Delicious, Healthy Coffee Alternatives

 - Weight gain.
 Caffeine and coffee can increase the level of your stress hormone cortisol.
 Over time, elevated levels of cortisol can contribute to weight gain.

 - Mineral deficiency.
 Caffeine affects iron absorption in the stomach.
 Over time, this reduces your kidney’s ability to store calcium, zinc, magnesium, and other important minerals.

 The bottom-line is that the negatives of heavy coffee consumption are just too high if you’re already dealing with inflammation and insulin resistance.
 For many people, this is a big problem.
 It lights up stress hormones which create cortisol and then increases insulin and inflammation.
 We are constantly on the go, and what do we do when we’re tired?
 We often pick up something artificial to give us energy.
 But then this artificial energy in our body attacks our adrenal system, as well as a lot of other things in our body, and then we can’t go to sleep at night.
 So now we’re tired, we’re angry, we’re exhausted... and our body cannot function at its optimum when we are chronically exhausted.
 So now you need more energy and you drink more coffee, or energy drinks, and it becomes a cycle.
 We’ve got to look at another approach to be healthier and to navigate through our days in a less inflamed way.

 If you are dealing with inflammation (and most of us are) we always recommend that you do everything you can to reduce or lower your daily inflammatory load.
-One of the easiest things that you can do is to take Smarter Curcumin by Smarter Nutrition.
-This has so many incredible, active, fast acting, inflammation fighting, powerful ingredients, and it’s designed to fight inflammation it so that you can be less inflamed and feel better from your head to your toes.
+One of the easiest things that you can do is to take Smarter Curcumin.
+This has so many incredible, active, fast-acting, inflammation-fighting, powerful ingredients, and so that you can be less inflamed and feel better from your head to your toes.

 What happens to you when you drink coffee?